isinsukatircioglu/LETITIA-LesionTracking/readme.md

 ## 📚 Citation

-If you find our work useful, please consider citing:
+If you use this code, please cite the original paper:

 ```bibtex
 @InProceedings{Rokuss_2025_CVPR,